xxsnakerxx/react-native-ya-navigator/README.md

 There are a few simple rules

-- if you pass as navBar item just a `class`, it should have `propTypes` with prop that you want to listen, then you should define method that will be called (`onNavBarTitlePress`, 'onNavBarLeftPartPress', `onNavBarRightPartPress`, 'onNavBarTitleChange', 'onNavBarTitleValueChange', etc...)
+- if you pass as navBar item just a `class`, it should have `propTypes` with prop that you want to listen, then you should define method that will be called (`onNavBarTitlePress`, `onNavBarLeftPartPress`, `onNavBarRightPartPress`, `onNavBarTitleChange`, `onNavBarTitleValueChange`, etc...)
 - if you pass as navBar item `JSX`, then props that you want to listen should return just a string - __name of the delegate method that will be called__
 - currently supported props `onPress`, `onChange`, `onValueChange`